-Goal Actions Timeline WG-led, with implication / input by LG LG-led Commentary i.e type of work, likely impact, whether part of current work or not.
-This largely impacts on the work of Business Wales, but some of the work will impact on LA business support and engagement To ensure that our services meet the Work with representative bodies and individuals to develop good practice for the delivery of services to Adoption of good practice ensure that delivery is focussed on meeting the needs and supporting the aspirations of Black, Asian and Minority Ethnic clients.
-Autumn 2021 - March 2022. and improvements
+Goal Actions Timeline WG-led, with implication / input by LG LG-led i.e type of work, likely impact, whether part of current work or not.
+This largely impacts on the work of Business Wales, but some of the work will impact on LA business support and engagement To ensure that our services meet the Work with representative bodies and individuals to develop good practice for the delivery of services to Adoption of good practice needs of Black ensure that delivery is focussed on meeting the needs Autumn 2021 and Asian and Minority and supporting the aspirations of Black, Asian and - March improvements Ethnic clients.
+Minority Ethnic clients.
+2022. -